Practice-SpencerTower/DSAs/binary-search-trees.md

     - Add node to the visited array
     - Check to see if the current node has children
       - If so add them to the queue

+- When to use different searches:
+  - Wide trees - BFS may take up more space
+  - Deep trees - DFS may take up more space
+  - PreOrder - can be used to export a tree structre with an order to later reconstruct the tree
+    - immediately know the root of the tree